chelseaparlett/CPSC230ParlettPelleriti/Assignments/HW3.md

 ## Human's Turn
 When it is the human’s turn the program should print out "HUMAN'S TURN" and then clearly show the current score of both players.

-Allow the human to input “r” for roll and “h” for hold.
+Ask the human to input “r” for roll and “h” for hold.
 (Hint: use the input function).
 For each roll they make, print out "You Rolled a " and what they rolled.

+IF the human wins on their turn the computer should NOT get a turn after that.
 ## Computer's Turn
 When it is the computer’s turn, you should print out "COMPUTER'S TURN" and then clearly show the current score of both players.